 - TRW specializes in credit on-line data base services.
 TRW supplies consumer credit services to over 20 of its own credit bureaus and another 50 independent credit businesses. - TRW consumer credit data bases contain credit data on approximately 85% of all U.S. households.
-Utilizing corporate credit information from the National Association of Credit Managers and Standard and Poor's, TRW offers an automated national credit information service to nearly 1,000 users. - TRW is utilizing information contained in its data bases to expand in other areas, such as product advertising and consumer mortgage markets.

-- Total 1983 related revenues of \$55 million are divided between: - \$12 million in business credit, growing 12% annually. - \$43 million in consumer credit, growing 25% annually in an expanding economy.
+Utilizing corporate credit information from the National Association of Credit Managers and Standard and Poor's, TRW offers an automated national credit information service to nearly 1,000 users. - TRW is utilizing information contained in its data bases to expand in other areas, such as product advertising and consumer mortgage markets. - Total 1983 related revenues of \$55 million were divided between: - \$12 million in business credit, growing 12% annually. - \$43 million in consumer credit, growing 25% annually in an expanding economy. - TRW revenues from credit data bases in 1984 exceeded \$62 million. - 6.
+GEISCO - With its international network, GEISCO is a leading vendor of on-line data base services to multinational corporations.

-6. GEISCO

-- With its international network, GEISCO is a leading vendor of on-line data base services to multinational corporations. - GEISCO obtains data bases primarily through licensing arrangements with data base vendors.
-Nearly 50 data bases are offered in seven data base sectors. - GEISCO targets industry data bases with analysis software in the discrete manufacturing and process-manufacturing industry sectors. - With over 6,000 clients worldwide, 1983 information services revenues related to on-line data base services are estimated to exceed \$80 million.
+- GEISCO obtains data bases primarily through licensing arrangements with data base vendors.
+Nearly 50 data bases are offered in seven data base sectors. - GEISCO targets industry data bases with analysis software in the discrete manufacturing and process manufacturing industry sectors. - With over 6,000 clients worldwide, 1984 information services revenues related to on-line data base services exceeded \$100 million.

-7. DUN AND BRADSTREET
+7. DUN & BRADSTREET